eclipsesource/tabris-js-docs/docs/2.0/api/timer.md

 ---
 ---
-# window
+# Timer

-The object `window` is the global object.
-All fields of windows are also global variables and vice versa.
-For compatibility it is also known as `global` and `self`.
+This API is available in the global namespace.
+You do not need to import it explicitly.

 ## Methods